 Network Errors

-If you run lychee and some links fail then it could be certificate-related issue.
+If you run lychee and some links fail, it could be a transient network issue or a certificate-related problem.
 Certificates are used to verify the identity of a website and to establish a secure connection.
 Different operating systems and tools have different ways to handle certificates.

 If lychee is unable to verify the certificate of a website, it will show a network error.
 This could be due to an expired certificate, an invalid certificate, or a certificate from an unknown authority.